palewire/censusbatchgeocoder/README.md

 #### Custom column names

-If you have column headers do not exactly match those expected by the geocoder you can override themself.
+If you have column headers that do not exactly match those expected by the geocoder you should override them.

 So a file like this: